 As I grew older, I spent more time listening to music than watching movies, but I never lost my love for movies.
 I could attain better and better home sound, but projection and optimal sound for movies was out of reach.
 In the 1970’s I glimpsed the future when Advent released the The Advent VideoBeam 1000 Projection System and then in the early 80’s Henry Kloss created the “Kloss Novabeam” – it was a two piece projector and screen that could project television, and movies and was intended for home use.
 I lusted over this amazing piece of technology but its cost was so far beyond my means.
 I simply admired it from afar, in magazine articles and the occasional visit in a store.
 Once I saw it in person however, I knew someday I would have a projection system in my home – somehow.

 Fast forward to the 1990s.
 The wife and I finally had an opportunity to purchase land and build a home incorporating every feature and layout we had loved and collected from houses we had seen in person and in magazines our entire lives.
 As our dream home’s plans were being drawn I targeted and planned the room that one day would house my very own – Home Theater.
 It would reside in a finished walk-out basement room, that I insisted have nine foot ceilings, although basements usually only have eight foot ceilings or less.
-I knew the room height would be important for a projector which by this time were more readily available in the form of analog CRT three beam systems, not unlike the old Kloss Novabeam, but this time with wall mounted projection screens.
+I knew the room height would be important for a projector which by this time were more readily available in the form of analog CRT three beam systems, not unlike the old Kloss Novabeam, but this time ceiling mounted projectors shining onto wall mounted projection screens.

 In the 80’s and 90’s home theater CRT projectors were large (100+ pounds) and very expensive.
 I kept studying, watching and waiting to see if/when projectors would possibly become smaller and/or less expensive.

 in early Fall of 2000 I saw a magazine discussing home theaters.
-I discovered that digital projectors had started to become available and they were were much, much smaller than analog tube type projectors and – while expensive – they were affordable.
+I discovered that digital projectors had started to become available and they were were much, much smaller than analog tube type projectors and – while expensive – they were now affordable for me.
 I started to notice in magazines and on various Internet (which was still new also) Forums that more and more people, who shared my dream of a home theater, were actually starting to build them.
 I saw a home theater on the Internet, built by a man in Georgia, named Buddy Yaussey.
 He posted photos of his theater’s construction which fascinated me, and details of its design and construction.
 I absolutely loved his theater, and studied the photos nightly.

 What I loved about this theater was you did not see a single wire, or speaker, it was clean, neat and functional.
 I got in touch with him via email and later spoke with him on the telephone.
 He explained that the design and construction drawings were done by a man who lived in Georgia named Dennis Erskine – and designing home theaters was his full time business.